The optimality of (stochastic) veto delegation: Characterization

+\Cref{fig-compara-v} illustrates how $\amap^*(\theta)$ changes as the agent's payoffs from the status quo option vary, with the dashed curve representing the optimal action rule for a higher $\vn$.
+Intuitively, lower $\pv$ tends to lead to lower agent equilibrium payoff $\bar{a}$ as the agent's payoffs from the status quo option get lower.
+Meanwhile, lower $\pv$ implies that punishment by veto becomes more severe for the agent.
+To maintain the indifference constraints~\eqref{eq-ic}, the principal tends to increase the separating part of optimal actions $\eta (\theta)$.
+Since $\bar a$ decreases and $\eta(\theta)$ increases, the cutoff state $\bar {\theta}\equiv \eta^{-1}(\bar {a})$ decreases.

-One might conjecture that among valuable optimal veto mechanisms, the state cutoff $\ts$ changes monotonically when usual stochastic orderings (such as first-order stochastic dominance and likelihood ratios) are imposed on the prior beliefs.
+Lastly, we briefly discuss the comparative statics regarding the prior belief.
+One might conjecture that, among valuable optimal veto mechanisms, the state cutoff $\ts$ changes monotonically when usual stochastic orderings (such as first-order stochastic dominance and likelihood ratios) are imposed on the prior beliefs.
 Nevertheless, this does not hold in our setting.
-In \Cref{app-a6}, we provide numeric examples demonstrating that when $\mu_1$ dominates $\mu_2$ in the sense of likelihood ratio (and hence first-order stochastic dominance), the state cutoff induced by $\mu_1$ can be either higher or lower than that induced by $\mu_2$.
+In \Cref{app-a6}, we provide numeric examples demonstrating that when $\mu_1$ dominates $\mu_2$ in the sense of likelihood ratio (and hence first-order stochastic dominance), the state cutoff induced by prior $\mu_1$ can be either higher or lower than that induced by prior $\mu_2$.